userRaptor/EDUCO/README.md

   $this->actingAs($user);
 ```

-### Fehlermeldungen ASSERTS:
- * // Assert: Check if the response status code is 403, Forbidden
- * // Assert: Check if the response status code is 302, Redirect
-   * $response->assertRedirect('/login');    // Assert: Check if the redirect is to the login page
- * // Assert: Check if the response status code is 200, OK
- * // Assert: Check if the response status code is 201, OK, Created
-   * $this->assertDatabaseHas('orders', $orderData); // Assert that the database has the new order record
-   * $this->assertDatabaseMissing('orders', $orderData); // Assert that the order is not in the database

 ### Unit-Tests
   * Unit-Tests überprüfen die kleinsten Teile einer Anwendung isoliert von anderen Teilen.
 Das Ziel ist es, sicherzustellen, dass jede einzelne Komponente oder Funktion wie erwartet funktioniert.